prp-e/NaLLM/README.md

 That's basically what we need.
 The last thing we need is to ask it to _JSON format_ the damn thing for us.

 ### JSON formatting

+Probably this is the easiest part.
+The only part we need to take care about is the correct format of the dataset.
+Otherwise, it's just a matter of prompting.